Climate Action

 See the ACUPCC Implementation Guide here.

-Climate Action Plan (2010)
+Climate Action Plan (2010) and Laudato Si Action Plan (2023)

 Updated CAP Infographic 2022

-In 2011,The President’s Committee for Sustainability (PCS)was convened to oversee:
+In 2011,The President’s Committee for Sustainability (PCS) was convened to oversee:

 • The implementation of Seattle University's Climate Action Plan